salyu9/Untitled.ConfigDataBuilder/README.md

 }
 ```

-The exporter will be invoked when config data is reimported.
+The exporter will be invoked when config data are reimported.
 This example exporter writes localization source to json files in streaming assets folder, which can be load at runtime.
-You can make your own exporter and intergrate to your localization solution.
+You can make your own exporter and integrate to your localization solution.

 ### Recompile & auto reimport & play mode reload

 When source files are edited and saved, Untitled Config Builder will try to reimport source files and export config data.
 You needn't do anything if the construction is not changed.
 If editor is in play mode, config data will also be reloaded automatically, call to `AllConfigs()` and `From<Key>()` methods will reflect new changes.
-But config class instances won't change after accquired.
+But config class instances won't change after acquired.

 If config construction has changed, reimporting procedure will fail with a warning reported: "Config dll types mismatch.
 Rebuilding config required."
 In this case, you should use menu "Tools > Config Data > Rebuild Config" to rebuild config assembly and reimport config data.